 If you have already paid your Field Work bond using the Optional payments from the registration menu, please disregard this notice as you are exempt from working for this season.

 Shack Work bond time is accomplished throughout the spring recreation season by working a total of 6 hours in the snack shack.
 The Snack Shack bond of $60 was paid upfront at the time of registration.
 An email will go out soon with instructions on how to sign up for your Shack Work volunteer time on the www.gbll.org website.
-In order to receive your bond money back, you need to work a total of 6 hours (usually two 3-hour shifts) and will be paid in cash at the end of your shift at the rate of $10 per hour worked.
+In order to receive your bond money back, you need to work a total of 6 hours (usually two 3-hour shifts) and will be paid in cash at the end of the season at the rate of $10 per hour worked.
 If you do not work some or all of your Shack hours during the season, the difference will be kept in order to fulfill the Shack bond requirement.
-The last day to fulfill the Shack bond work requirement for the season is June 8th.
+The last day to fulfill the Shack bond work requirement for the season is June 6th.
 Managers and Coaches are NOT exempt from Shack duty.

 The SHACK Sign-ups will be posted on www.gbll.org shortly and an email will go out notifying everyone that sign-ups are open.